Supporting Faith and Belief Student Societies: A Guide for Students’ Unions

-London is bucking nationwide trends and becoming more religious.
-The project seeks to analyse this phenomenon and offer evidence–based recommendations to decision makers on accommodating, practically responding to and making the most of religious diversity in London.
-(Upcoming)
+The report – launching on 23rd March – will offer evidence–based recommendations to decision makers on accommodating, practically responding to, and making the most of religious diversity in London.

-London is bucking nationwide trends and becoming more religious.
-Existing research suggests that people in London are not just more likely to belong to a particular religion, but to actively participate by, for instance, attending services on a regular basis.
+London is often perceived to be different from the rest of the UK – more liberal and more secular.
+However, Londoners are not just more likely to belong to a particular religion, but to actively participate by, for instance, attending services on a regular basis.
 London’s religious micro–climate is paradoxical: a secular, liberal and cosmopolitan city in which religion is becoming more visible and significant.

-In light of this paradox, this project seeks to answer the following questions:
+The Religious London project seeks to answer the following questions:

 The main output of the project will be a full report detailing the findings, analysis and recommendations from the research project.

 See other recent events and articles